zuriniw/zuriniw.github.io/cv.md

     <dd>Aug 2021 - Jul 2022</dd>
 </dl>

-- Implemented MR workflows for nonlinear façade assembly and designed four on-site collaboration methods to maximize utilization of limited MR devices within a small, low-tech construction team
+- Implemented MR workflows for nonlinear façade assembly and designed four on-site collaboration methods to maximize the utilization of limited MR devices within a small, low-tech construction team
 - Documented the design-to-construction process and contributed to academic writing

 ## Skills